stackabletech/actions/run-integration-test/README.md

 ## Integration Test Configuration File

 Each downstream repository needs a configuration file.
-This allows customization of various parameters based on the needs of the operator / the particular tests.
-The config file needs to be placed here: `tests/integration-tests.yml`.
+This allows customization of various parameters based on the needs of the operator, or the particular tests.
+The config file needs to be placed here: `tests/interu.yaml` to be picked up automatically.

 ## Inputs and Outputs